hallowelt/migrate-confluence/README.md

 Be aware that those pages may be overwritten by the import if they already exist in the target wiki.

+#### Included upload files
+- `Icon-info.svg`
+- `Icon-note.svg`
+- `Icon-tip.svg`
+- `Icon-warning.svg`

+Be aware that those pages may be overwritten by the import if they already exist in the target wiki.

 #### Recommended MediaWiki extensions
 Some Confluence macros are replaced with MediaWiki templates, that hold extension specific wikitext.
 This is especially important for features like "Recently updated" or "Subpagelist".